-- development and implementation of lighting plans by the mining contractor; - no outdoor lights shine above the horizontal; - flood lighting directed towards mine workings and to avoid direct lighting towards site boundaries; - the use of timers and/or automatic sensors to switch off lighting when it is not needed; - limiting the use of high beam lighting for vehicles travelling along haul roads, especially when travelling within close proximity to mine boundaries/adjacent roads; - adjusting mine lighting to reduce visual impacts if site lighting is observed to be affecting off-site areas, or if lighting complaints are received; and - establishment of train lighting screens, visual bunds and screen planting, in accordance with MOD 4 EA (Figure 4.6, Appendix C), to minimise direct lighting impacts on the Muswellbrook township and mitigate potential safety impacts along Wybong Road.
+- where feasible, fixed lights would not be directed towards reflective surfaces; - lighting would potentially use warm white colours for fixed lighting, where available and if compliant with industrial lighting standards; - development and implementation of lighting plans by the mining contractor; - no outdoor lights shine above the horizontal; - flood lighting directed towards mine workings and to avoid direct lighting towards site boundaries; - the use of timers and/or automatic sensors to switch off lighting when it is not needed; - limiting the use of high beam lighting for vehicles travelling along haul roads, especially when travelling within close proximity to mine boundaries/adjacent roads; - adjusting mine lighting to reduce visual impacts if site lighting is observed to be affecting off-site areas, or if lighting complaints are received; and - establishment of train lighting screens, visual bunds and screen planting, in accordance with MOD 4 EA (MACH Energy, 2017c), to minimise direct lighting impacts on the Muswellbrook township and mitigate potential safety impacts along Wybong Road.

-Lighting at the MPO will continue to be designed to comply with AS 4282 (INT) 1997 - Control of Obtrusive Effects of Outdoor Lighting or its latest version.
+As required by Schedule 2, Condition 45 of Development Consent DA 92/97 and Part B, Condition B76 of Development Consent SSD 10418, lighting at the MPO will continue to be designed to comply with AS/NZS 4282:2019 - Control of Obtrusive Effects of Outdoor Lighting or its latest version.